ethanvillalovoz/ethanvillalovoz/README.md

 Thanks for visiting — feel free to reach out if you want to chat or collaborate!

 <!--
+How can i make this code more modularized and aligning with best code practices
 ------------------------------------------------------------------------------------------------------------------------
 What each readme project should have